Captain Dan Presenting

 Description:

-This is the full standard course to give sailors a complete hands-on introduction to sailing a small keelboat (sailboat with a fixed keel).
-We will be using the US Sailing Basic Keelboat textbook.
-Upon completion, the sailor should have a working understanding of the sailboat, how to operate it, and have initial experience at the basic procedures.
+This is the standardized course that gives sailors a complete hands-on instruction and training for sailing a small keelboat (20-25′).
+A “keelboat” is a sailboat which has a permanent, fixed, heavy keel.
+Upon completion, the sailor should have a good, working understanding of the sailboat, how to operate it, and have initial experience at all of the basic procedures.

+To be a competent sailor, and more!
 The activity and sport of sailing provides an enormous variety of experiences on the water.
 There is a great spectrum between casual sailing to performance racing to weekend cruising to long-distance open-ocean cruising.
 Weather varies greatly in many ways.
 Navigation among geographic and other boating traffic can present great challenges.
 The experiences can be beautiful, exhilarating, adventurous, and they can be terrifying.
 It is of the utmost importance to maintain safety and to operate the sailing vessel with competence and knowledge.
 Organized, formal education is the very best way for sailors to achieve the knowledge and skills necessary to be competent and safe.
+Finally, those who understand their experience and have the skills needed, very much enjoy the experience the most!

 Prerequisites: None